nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 ## Update Packages using CLI

-For advanced developers, Tizen Studio provides command line version of the Package Manager tool.
+For advanced developers, Tizen Studio provides a command line version of the Package Manager tool.
 It can be used to install, update, remove packages, and platform tools respectively using the terminal or the console window.

 To Run the CLI version of Package Manager with the `update` command, use the following syntax: